If you want to plunge into the world of courtly life, love and even lavatories, you’re in the right place with a tour inside the Hofburg complex.

 (The domed entrance on Michaelerplatz)

 The Hofburg is a big place, largely free of vehicles.
 So you may have a short walk from all these public transport stops.
-But since that walk might take you through wonderful historical architecture or landscaped gardens, that’s probably a good thing.
+But since that walk takes you through wonderful historical architecture or landscaped gardens, that’s probably a good thing.

 The ticket counter and starting place for the tours lie beneath the huge dome at the impressive Michaelerplatz entranceway (pictured above) at the northeastern end of the Hofburg complex.